BirdAPI/SyncTicker/README.md

 ### Constructors / Destructor

-**Ticker(fptr callback, uint32_t timer, uint32_t repeats = 0, resolution_t resolution = MICROS)**<br>
+**SyncTicker(fptr callback, uint32_t timer, uint32_t repeats = 0, resolution_t resolution = MICROS)**<br>
-Creates a Ticker object
+Creates a SyncTicker object
 - parameter callback for the function name you want to call
 - parameter timer sets the interval time in ms or us when using MICROS_MICROS with the resolution parameter
 - parameter repeats sets the number of repeats the callback should executed, 0 is endless
-- parameter resolution sets the internal resolution of the Ticker, it can MICROS, MICROS_MICROS or MILLIS
+- parameter resolution sets the internal resolution of the SyncTicker, it can MICROS, MICROS_MICROS or MILLIS

-**~Ticker()**<br>
+**~SyncTicker()**<br>
-Destructor for Ticker object
+Destructor for SyncTicker object

 ### Functions

 **void start()**<br>
-Start the Ticker.
+Start the SyncTicker.
 Will count the interval from the moment that you start it.
-If it is paused, it will restart the Ticker.
+If it is paused, it will restart the SyncTicker.

 **void resume()**<br>
-Resume the Ticker.
+Resume the SyncTicker.
 If not started, it will start it.
 If paused, it will resume it.
-For example, in a Ticker of 5 seconds, if it was paused at 3 seconds, the resume continues at 3 seconds.
+For example, in a SyncTicker of 5 seconds, if it was paused at 3 seconds, the resume continues at 3 seconds.
 Start will set passed time to 0 and restart until it get 5 seconds.

 **void pause()**<br>
-Pause the Ticker, so you can resume it.
+Pause the SyncTicker, so you can resume it.

 **void stop()**<br>
-Stop the Ticker.
+Stop the SyncTicker.

 **void update()**<br>
-Must called in the loop(), it will check the Ticker, and if necessary, will run the callback
+Must called in the loop(), it will check the SyncTicker, and if necessary, will run the callback

 **void interval(uint32_t timer)**<br>
-Changes the interval time of the Ticker.
+Changes the interval time of the SyncTicker.

 **status_t state()**<br>
-Returns the state of the Ticker.
+Returns the state of the SyncTicker.

 **uint32_t elapsed()**<br>
 Returns the time passed since the last tick, ms or us depending from the resolution.